-where M is the multi-cations of different stoichiometry of $M_1^a$ ,$M_2^b$ and $M_3^c$; $E_{Na}$ is total energy of the Na bulk and $x_1$ and $x_2$ are the different sodium (Na) concentration during sodiation and desodiation.

-A comprehensive list of the newly designed O3 and P2-type cathode materials, along with their predicted voltages (V) from our DNN model, is presented in Figure \ref{fig:fig_7}.
+A comprehensive list of newly designed O3 and P2-type cathode materials is presented in Figure \ref{fig:fig_7}.
 The voltage predictions were obtained using our PyTorch-based DNN model, which has demonstrated superior accuracy in predicting the electrochemical performance of Na-ion cathodes.
 To further validate the stability and feasibility of these newly designed compositions, we performed first-principles DFT calculations.
-Table \ref{tab:my_label} and \ref{tab:my_label_1} represent the formation energy newly designed material compositions, assessing their thermodynamic stability and likelihood of successful synthesis.
-A detailed discussion of the DFT results, including computed formation energies and structural analyses, are provided in the Supporting Information (SI) section.
+Tables \ref{tab:my_label} and \ref{tab:my_label_1} represent the newly designed material compositions with formation energy, assessing their thermodynamic stability and the likelihood of successful synthesis.
+A detailed discussion of the DFT results, including computed formation energies and structural analyses, is provided in the Supporting Information (SI) section.